ssuriyan7/ssuriyan7/README.md

 ### Hi there 👋 Thanks for showing interest to get to know me.

-- 📚 I'm doing my Master's in Computer Scicene at the University of Florida.
-Go Gators 😎
+- 📚 I'm doing my Master's in Computer Science at the University of Florida.
+Go Gators! 😎
 - 🔭 I’m currently working on a concurrent workflow engine project, primarily to get a hang of Golang's concurrency and distributed computing model.
 - 🌱 I’m currently learning Designs of Distributed systems.
 - 👯 I’m looking to collaborate on open source projects in distributed systems.